 Every class has at least one lesson a week in the library and it is always full at break and lunchtimes with pupils reading, studying and browsing.
 The library is staffed by a qualified librarian and a part-time assistant, so help is always at hand.

 Book clubs for three different age groups are held regularly throughout the term; attendance is very high and discussions are lively and informed.
 Author visits are also very much part of the library programme, with our most recent visitors including Joseph Coelho, Marcus Alexander and Robin Stevens, to name just a few of the authors who met with pupils during the last Festival of Literature; earlier in the year we also enjoyed visits from Ross Montgomery and Lucy Saxon, and Skype meetings with a number of authors including Gill Lewis.
-In the past couple of years we have also enjoyed visits from a wide range of authors including Chris Bradford, Rick Riordan, Anne Fine, Michael Morpurgo and Steve Cole and we look forward to welcoming Andy Griffiths in October 2018.
+In the past couple of years we have also enjoyed visits from a wide range of authors including Chris Bradford, Rick Riordan, Anne Fine, Michael Morpurgo and Steve Cole and Andy Griffiths.

 In the Library we celebrate several landmarks throughout the children’s book year, with special events taking place to mark National Poetry Day, National Children’s Book Week and World Book Day.
 Pupils also cast their votes for the annual CILIP children's book awards and take part in the national Kids’ Lit Quiz and in Write Path, an international collaborative story writing project.

-The Festival of Literature, inaugurated and run by the Prep School Librarian, Rosie Pike, has now become an annual fixture, with an impressive line up of literary luminaries.
+The Festival of Literature, originally inaugurated in 2009 by former Prep School Librarian, Rosie Pike, has become an annual fixture, with an impressive line up of literary luminaries.
 The aim of this week long Festival stems very much from the philosophy behind the library, which is to fuel a passion for all things literary in young and old.

 Logging into the Library